zsiller38/CircuitPython/README.md

 ## CircuitPython_LCD

 ### Description & Code
 Create a code that counts the number of times a button is pressed and uses another button to toggle counting up and down.
+This is done by first downloading some extra code from someone elses github repository to make the LCD code work correctly with the metro board.
+Followed by some else if statements checking the button state of one button and the checking the other one based on the first button state.
 ```python
 #Zachary Siller
 #10/20/2022